AmilM7/ress-backend/README.md

 **token-duration-minutes: ${TOKEN_DURATION_MINUTES:600}**.\

 **Running and deployment**\
 This application is deployed on Heroku from where requests are comming.
-Application is running in IntelliJ IDEA 2021.3.3 using run button.